aminsaedi/killedbyisrael/content/en/memorials/pouyan-sereshti.md

   - "/images/memorials/pouyan-sereshti-1.png"
 ---

-Pouyan Sereshti, was a young conscript doing his national service at Evin prison.
+Pouyan Sereshti was a young conscript doing his national service at Evin prison.
 He would've had a future ahead of him, if he hadn’t been #KilledByIsrael during the so-called “symbolic” attack on Evin, which left a crater in what used to be the guards’ quarters.
 Iran honors him.